What is dimensionality reduction?

 Dimensionality reduction techniques such as PCA, LDA and t-SNE enhance machine learning models.
 They preserve essential features of complex data sets by reducing the number predictor variables for increased generalizability.

-Dimensionality reduction is a method for representing a given dataset using a lower number of features (i.e. dimensions) while still capturing the original data’s meaningful properties.1 This amounts to removing irrelevant or redundant features, or simply noisy data, to create a model with a lower number of variables.
+Dimensionality reduction is a method for representing a given dataset using a lower number of features (that is, dimensions) while still capturing the original data’s meaningful properties.1 This amounts to removing irrelevant or redundant features, or simply noisy data, to create a model with a lower number of variables.
 Dimensionality reduction covers an array of feature selection and data compression methods used during preprocessing.
 While dimensionality reduction methods differ in operation, they all transform high-dimensional spaces into low-dimensional spaces through variable extraction or combination.

 Why use dimensionality reduction?

 In machine learning, dimensions (or features) are the predictor variables that determine a model’s output.
 They may also be called input variables.
 High-dimensional data denotes any dataset with a large number of predictor variables.
-Such datasets can frequently appear in biostatistics, as well as social science observational studies, where the number of data points (i.e. observations) outweighs the number of predictor variables.
+Such datasets can frequently appear in biostatistics, as well as social science observational studies, where the number of data points (that is, observations) outweighs the number of predictor variables.

 Curse of dimensionality

 The curse of dimensionality refers to the inverse relationship between increasing model dimensions and decreasing generalizability.
 As the number of model input variables increase, the model’s space increases.
 If the number of data points remains the same, however, the data becomes sparse.
-This means the majority of the model’s feature space is empty, i.e. without observable data points.
+This means the majority of the model’s feature space is empty, that is, without observable data points.
 As data sparsity increases, data points become so dissimilar that predictive models become less effective at identifying explanatory patterns.2

 In order to adequately explain patterns in sparse data, models may overfit on training data.
 In this way, increases in dimensionality can lead to poor generalizability.
 High-dimensionality can further inhibit model interpretability by inducing multicollinearity.
 As the quantity of model variables increase, so does the possibility that some variables are redundant or correlated.